tamilselvankanesan/tamils/micro/Readme.txt

 Communication b/w services:
 	Use Feign clients.
 Make sure to enable Feign clients in the application class.

+Proxy service:
+	To load balance. make sure to add an entry to fetch service registry from eureka (fetchRegistry: true)

 Include maven build plugin and package code using mvn package command. (this will create an executable jar) Start spring boot using java command. port can be dynamically changed using vm arguments.